seyuboglu/pydrantic/README.md

 ## What is This?
 `pydrantic` is a simple library that makes it easier to use Pydantic models as configs for machine learning experiments.
-The library provides utilities that Pydantic models with features inspired by other configuration libraries like (*e.g.* [Hydra](https://hydra.cc/)).
+The library augments Pydantic models with features inspired by other configuration libraries like (*e.g.* [Hydra](https://hydra.cc/)).
 These include:

 - **Command-line overrides**: Users can override config fields from the command line.
 - **Serialization**: Users can serialize configs to YAML, pickle, or dill files.